CyVerse-learning-materials/atmosphere_guide/step3.rst

    instance you believe should have a desktop, contact Atmosphere support.
    If you have not already done so, download `Real VNC Viewer <https://www.realvnc.com/download/viewer/>`_

-1. If necessary, login to `Atmosphere`_. and locate the instance you are connecting to in a given project.
+1. If necessary, login to |Atmosphere| and locate the instance you are connecting to in a given project.

 2. Locate the IP address and copy this to your clipboard.